Efficient Gradient Estimation for Parameterized Quantum Systems with Lie Algebraic Symmetries: Preliminaries and Model

 Making iterative progress in the direction of the steepest descent is one of the most popular optimization techniques in \acp{VQA}, as it has been in classical problems.
 Ideally, a gradient descent optimizer applies the following update rule at each iteration $t$:

 where $\eta_t \in \RR$ is the learning rate at iteration $t$.
 The above update rule is not realistic as the objective function $\Loss(\overrightarrow{a})$ is an expectation value, and the characteristics of $\rho$ are either unknown or computationally intractable.
-Hence, one needs gradient estimation --- an extensively studied topic in the literature.

 There have been several approaches to estimating the gradient \cite{Farhi2018,Mitarai2018,Sweke2020,HeidariAAAI2022,Harrow2021,Schuld2018,Mitarai2019,Wiersema2024,Sohail2024,HeidariAAAI2022}.
 The zeroth-order approach (e.g., finite differences) evaluates the objective function in the neighborhood of the parameters.
 Although it is a generic approach, recent studies showed their drawbacks in terms of convergence rate \cite{Harrow2021}.
 First-order methods (e.g., parameter shift rule) directly calculate the partial derivatives \cite{Schuld2018}.